ldaptools/ldaptools/docs/en/reference/Events.md

 ---------------------------

 You can also add an event subscriber to respond to events.
 This allows you to encapsulate your listeners within the context of a single class.
-All event subscribers must implement `LdapTools\Event\EventSubscriberInterface`, which is simple a single method called `getSubscribedEvents()` that should return an associated array containing keys of an event name and values that correspond to the method in the class they should call.
+All event subscribers must implement `LdapTools\Event\EventSubscriberInterface`, which needs a single method called `getSubscribedEvents()` that should return an associated array containing keys of an event name and values that correspond to the method in the class they should call.

 For example, first define a class for your subscriber: